djozsef/openpgp-docs/Setting up EIDAuthenticate with OpenPGP card.md

 <a name="generate-keys">1.
 Generate keys</a>
 ----------------

+> **READ BEFORE YOU START:**
+> It is strongly recommended that you do not do any key management on an online computer.
+Best is to set up a secure environment without any persistent storage or network connectivity (including Wifi, Bluetooth, IrDA etc.).
+I use a specially prepared Ubuntu Live CD to generate keys and a USB thumb drive (as key storage) that I never ever plug into any device except the computer running my Live CD.
+A notebook computer with an easily removable HDD and hardware radio switch is a good choice.

 If you have a blank OpenPGP card you should start with generating keys:

     $ gpg --gen-key